GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 [obtain](https://github.com/eschulte/emacs-web-server)
 it in Ubiquity, this is a work for real aficionados.

+NOTE: Ubiquity parser requires to specify `this` keyword if you capture selected text into a custom headline which contains spaces (generally, if there is a selection and argument values with spaces).

 By default the command captures selection as plain text, but HTML-selection could be captured as org-formatted text, if the corresponding parameter is specified in the command arguments.